Sign Up

 Quid Pro Quo

-Quid pro quo is a type of sexual harassment where a person in authority, such as a supervisor, conditions sexual favors in return for employment benefits (i.e., scheduling, performance appraisal, continued employment).
+Quid pro quo is a type of sexual harassment where a person in authority, such as a supervisor, conditions sexual favors in return for employment benefits (i.e., scheduling, performance appraisal, and continued employment).
+The conditions indicated in quid pro quo harassment can be either positive or negative.
+For example, a raise in exchange for sexual favors would be positive, while a demotion would be negative.

 Legal Framework

-A legal case, Faragher v.
-The city of Boca Raton, provides the background for understanding the legal framework for quid pro quo.
+A legal case, Faragher v. the city of Boca Raton, provides the background for understanding the legal framework for quid pro quo.
 Beth Ann Faragher, a lifeguard, complained that her supervisors, Bill Terry and David Silverman, touched her inappropriately and made improper comments.
 For example, Faragher reported that Silverman had warned her to date him or clean the toilets for a year.
-Additionally, another female lifeguard, Nancy Ewanchew, complained to the City's Personnel Director, but the jeering did not stop after filing a complaint.
+Another female lifeguard, Nancy Ewanchew, complained to the city's Personnel Director, but the jeering did not stop after filing a complaint.

-The lawsuit's outcome was that the City was held responsible for the supervisors' actions.
+The lawsuit resulted in the city being held responsible for the supervisors' actions.
 The court of law decided that the supervisors were granted virtually unchecked authority over their subordinates.
-Further, the courts decided that the City did not exercise reasonable care to prevent the supervisors' harassing conduct (Amlong & Faragher, 2006).
+Further, the courts agreed that the city did not exercise reasonable care to prevent the supervisors' harassing conduct (Amlong, 2006).

-Ken is the manager of a medical-surgical unit in a large metropolitan hospital in Illinois.
+Ken manages a medical-surgical unit in a large metropolitan hospital in California.
 He has been in this position for a year and is newly divorced.
-Jenny is a recent graduate and a new nurse on the unit who has just completed her three-month orientation and probationary period.
+Jenny is a recent graduate and a new nurse on the unit.
+She has just completed her three-month orientation and probationary period.

-Ken has commented on how well Jenny fills out her scrub suit and frequently tells her how pretty she is.
-Ken requests that Jenny come to his apartment for a candle-light dinner to discuss her three-month performance appraisal.
-He claims to be a very good cook.
+Ken has commented on how well Jenny fills out her scrub suit and frequently tells her how sexy she is.
+Ken requests that Jenny come to his apartment for a candlelight dinner to discuss her three-month performance appraisal.
+He claims to be an excellent cook and lover.

 Jenny is irritated with Ken's comments about her body and avoids him as much as possible.
 She has not asked him to stop his offensive remarks because she does not want to confront her boss.
-She does not want to go to his place for dinner but is conflicted because she needs her job and fears reprisals if she does not meet with him as requested.
+She does not want to go to his place for dinner.
+She thinks he should provide her performance appraisal in the work setting during work hours.
+Jenny needs her job and fears reprisals if she does not meet with Ken as requested.
 What should Jenny do?

 Employee Documentation